-There is a clear division of responsibilities between the Chairman, who is responsible for supervising the Board, and the Co-Chief Executive Officers, who are responsible for managing the Company on the Board’s behalf.
+There is a clear division of responsibilities between the Chairman, who is responsible for supervising the Board, and the Chief Executive Officer, who are responsible for managing the Company on the Board’s behalf.

-The Board intends to keep its corporate governance framework under review during its first year as an AIM company.
-Any changes to the corporate governance framework will be reported to shareholders in the 2020 Annual Report.
+The Board intends to keep its corporate governance framework under review.
+Any changes to the corporate governance framework will be reported to shareholders in the 2022 Annual Report.

 If anyone would like to discuss any aspects of this Letter, I would be delighted to meet or speak with them.
-This is an exciting time for our Company but it would be nothing without its Shareholders, Clients and its People and I welcome them all as Argentex Group Plc starts out on its next chapter.
+This continues to be an exciting time for our Company but it would be nothing without its Shareholders, Clients and its People and I welcome them all as Argentex Group Plc.

 Lord Digby Jones of Birmingham KB

-Digby Jones, Baron Jones of Birmingham KB (Non-executive Chairman)
+Digby Jones, Baron Jones of Birmingham KB (Independent Non-executive Director)

 Lord Jones graduated from University College London and spent 20 years with corporate law firm Edge and Ellison working his way up from Articled Clerk to Senior Partner.
 He was Director General of the Confederation of British Industry for six and a half years and was knighted for his services to business and charity in 2005.
 After leaving the CBI in 2006 he spent 12 months as advisor to Deloitte and Barclays Capital, as well as being the UK Skills Envoy.
 In 2007 Lord Jones was appointed Minister of State for UK Trade and Investment, becoming a life peer but not joining the party of government.
 Lord Jones is an active crossbencher in the House of Lords.
 He serves as non-executive chairman of Triumph Motorcycles Ltd, Thatcher’s Cider Ltd, One Asset Ltd (trading as Elonex) Metalfloor UK Ltd, ProBuild 360 Ltd and On Logistics Ltd and is a non-executive director of Leicester Tigers plc and drp Holdings Ltd. He is a corporate ambassador to Aon Risk Solutions.
 Lord Jones was also non-executive deputy chairman of the Unipart Experts Practices (UEP) Division (2013-2017), chairman of the International Advisory Board of HSBC (2009-2012), chairman of the international advisory board of British Airways plc (2010-2014) and chairman of Celixir plc (2015-2018).
 He was also a senior adviser to BP plc (2012-2015) and to Harvey Nash plc (2010-2017) and a corporate ambassador to Jaguar Cars (2009-2017) and to JCB (2010-2015).